beautiful-code/bc-website/content/case-studies/dispruting-upskilling-with-genai.md

 ### Seamless Mentor Handoff

 Once a learner completes all modules, the mentor has access to a comprehensive overview of their entire learning journey.
 This allows mentors to bypass granular, repetitive checks and focus their time on high-impact, strategic conversations, preparing the learner for the final project phase.

+### Rigorous Evaluation Framework

+To ensure the AI-generated feedback matched the quality and effectiveness of human mentors, we established a comprehensive evaluation system.
+We created a golden dataset of authentic human mentor feedback, which served as our quality benchmark.
+Using LangSmith, we implemented an LLM-as-judge evaluation framework that systematically assessed the AI's output against these gold-standard examples from experienced mentors.

+This evaluation system became the gatekeeper for all changes to production.
+Every prompt modification underwent rigorous testing against our benchmark dataset.
+We only promoted changes to production if they maintained an average pass percentage within a strict 5% tolerance of our baseline.
+This disciplined approach ensured that improvements in one area never came at the cost of regression in feedback quality or mentoring tone.

+### Fine-Tuning for Feedback Quality and Cost Efficiency

+Achieving the right balance of feedback strictness and mentoring tone proved challenging with standard prompting techniques.
+Initial attempts using prompt engineering and few-shot examples failed to consistently replicate the nuanced feedback style that experienced mentors provided.
+To address this, we curated a dataset of 100 authentic feedback examples from human mentors, capturing their evaluation approach and communication style.
+We fine-tuned a GPT-4o model on this dataset, which successfully achieved the targeted strictness and tone in its feedback.

+To optimize operational costs while maintaining quality, we implemented a cascading fine-tuning strategy.
+We generated 500 high-quality feedback examples using the fine-tuned GPT-4o model and used this synthetic dataset to fine-tune a GPT-4o-mini model.
+This cost-efficient mini model, trained on outputs from its larger counterpart, now powers the production system—delivering mentor-quality feedback at a fraction of the computational cost.

 <!-- ### Overview of Delivery Methodology